University Policies

 Student Tuition Recovery Fund (STRF) (California Residents ONLY)

-Effective February 8, 2021: California Resident STRF assessment fee is $0.50 per $1000 of institutional charges.
+Effective April 1, 2024: California Resident STRF assessment fee is zero dollars ($0) per $1000 of institutional charges.
+For institutional charges of one thousand dollars ($1,000) or less, the assessment is zero dollars ($0).
 The assessment shall be collected for the entire period of enrollment, regardless of whether the student pays the institutional charges in increments.
 Chi University will collect this assessment from each eligible student at the time it collects the first payment at or after enrollment.

 Financial Obligations